-Google's idea is different.
+Google's integrated ad blocker is different.
 It will eliminate adverts that it considers a nuisance and intrusive, but will leave "compelling, useful and engaging" online commercials.

 And in that case, websites will be able to serve their visitors better and still retain a financial model that includes advertising.